 So, we are all ‘in recovery’ from craving, aversion and confusion….

 we are all ‘in recovery’ from greed, hatred and delusion.

 Personally, I made a vow at my kitchen table in England never to drink again… that was more than 20-years ago.
 (You do not need to fly half-way around the world to vomit in a gutter to get clean… you can do that at home!)

-By way of some insight into the Buddhist path of recovery, here is a short quote from the early Buddhist texts:
+By way of some insight into the Buddhist path of recovery, here are two short quotes from the early Buddhist texts: